Skip to Content

 • Diagnosis (abduction): infer likely causes from observed effects.

-• Prediction/simulation: infer likely effects from observed causes.
+• Prediction: infer likely outcomes from observed causes or conditions.

 Observational Inference